KSP-KOS/KOS/doc/source/structures/misc/voice.rst

     **Get**: If this voice is currently playing a note or list of notes that was previously passed in to the ``PLAY()`` method, then this returns true.
-Note that if :attr:`LOOP` is true, then this will never become false unless you set it to become false.
+Note that if :attr:`LOOP<Voice:LOOP>` is true, then this will never become false unless you set it to become false.

     **Set**: If you set this value to FALSE, that will force the voice